Insecure third-party connections to your GitHub may trigger a supply chain attack

 Organizations should protect their API keys as vigorously as they protect their passwords.
 Leaking an API key can be more consequential than leaking a username and password login since logins are often protected by two-factor authentication nowadays, whereas API keys are not.

-The threat is real: GitHub attacks triggered by third-party integrations
+The threat is real: GitHub attacks triggered by ungoverned Non-Human Identities

-Recent high-profile attacks targeting Github reveal a new generation of supply chain attacks, in which attackers take advantage of access granted to third-party cloud services as a backdoor into GitHub repositories.
+Recent high-profile attacks targeting Github or services that are connected to GitHub environments, reveal a new generation of supply chain attacks, in which attackers take advantage of access granted to third-party cloud services as a backdoor into GitHub repositories.

 GitHub integration risks found in real organizations’ engineering environments